Logo Icon

 1. A x D = 0

-This implies one of them will be zero; as A is the rightmost place, its value cannot be zero.
+This implies that one will be zero; as A is the rightmost place, its value cannot be zero.

 1. A - D = 7